test-full-band/test-full-band.github.io/pages/vtest/vtest_Quants2D.md

 blend one into another it may still introduce slight posterization when rendering even perfectly coded gradient.

-So, while this is not 'end of the world' and the result might be quite tolerable this is already not a videophile quality.
+While this is not 'end of the world' and the result might be quite tolerable this is already not a videophile quality.
+Although you will rarely see it better on a real device.

-So, let's see what happens when even more resolution is lost due to computations...
+So, let's see what happens when even more resolution is lost due to (improper) computations on the example of further bitdepth reduction...

-8 bit YUV to 7 bit RGB truncated (bad):
+##### 8 bit YUV to 7 bit RGB truncated (bad):
 ![7bit](images/vtest/Quants7bit.png)

-8 bit YUV to 6 bit RGB truncated (worse):
+##### 8 bit YUV to 6 bit RGB truncated (worse):
 ![6bit](images/vtest/Quants6bit.png)

-8 bit YUV to 5 bit RGB truncated (terrible):
+##### 8 bit YUV to 5 bit RGB truncated (terrible):
 ![5bit](images/vtest/Quants5bit.png)

 So, you see here is already cells blending one into another into single